CVE-2026-3844: CWE-434 Unrestricted Upload of File with Dangerous Type in cloudways Breeze Cache

 Description

 The Breeze Cache plugin for WordPress contains a critical vulnerability (CVE-2026-3844) that allows unauthenticated attackers to upload arbitrary files due to missing file type validation in the 'fetch_gravatar_from_remote' function.
-This vulnerability affects all versions up to and including 2.
+This issue affects all versions up to and including 2.
 4. 4 and can lead to remote code execution if exploited.
-Exploitation requires the 'Host Files Locally - Gravatars' feature to be enabled, which is disabled by default.
-No official patch or remediation guidance has been provided yet.
+Exploitation requires the 'Host Files Locally - Gravatars' setting to be enabled, which is disabled by default.
+The vulnerability has a high CVSS score of 9.
+8, indicating severe impact on confidentiality, integrity, and availability.

 AI-Powered Analysis